theyinda/Invoice-App/README.md

 ```

-4. Run the project
+4. To run the project

 ```bash
 npm run dev
 ```

-5. Run tests:
+5. To run tests:

 ```bash
 npx vitest run